FahadAlRabbani/my-linux-references/README.md

 1. clean out temporary files
 2. clean out package cache (for Arch linux)

+### Cleaning the package cache (for Arch linux)

+To clean out the package cache on Arch linux run the command below.
+By default, it will keep the 3 most recent versions of all cached packages regardless if they are installed or not.

+`sudo paccache -r`

 ### Full system backup

 Make sure to check list of folders you want to exclude from the backup.
 The two last entries in ```--exclude``` are ones I've added as I don't want them backed up.